ucsb-cs16-s16/https-ucsb-cs16-s17.github.io/_lab/lab06.md

                     Example, if i = 73, then to_string(i) = "73"
 ```

-Given a file called `bin.txt`, which contains the following:
+For example, given a file called `bin.txt`, which contains the following:

 <div markdown="1">
 ```